1211103293/PF2223T1-Assignment/README.md

 ## User Manual

-Download the main.cpp file and pf folder.
-Once downloaded, open the compile the file as explained earlier and the game can be played.
+Compile the file as instrcuted.
+After you have opened the main.cpp file on command prompt, the game can be played.

 ## Progress Log